Fixed Annuities Pros & Cons

 Our independent agents shop around to find you the best coverage.

-Surrender penalties .
-Fixed annuities have surrender penalties, typically for 3 to 10 years.
+• Surrender penalties: Fixed annuities have surrender penalties, typically for three to 10 years.
 And they can be significant, as much as 10% of the money withdrawn.
 Fixed annuities allow a penalty-free withdrawal, usually 10% of the account value.

 The length of time you have to accumulate wealth should be a consideration for what tools you use.
-Investments that have higher risk of loss also have higher potential for gain.
-And over the long term, they tend to perform better than lower-risk investments.
-The chart below shows how different types of investments performed from 2009 to 2019.
+Investments that have a higher risk of loss also have a higher potential for gain.
+Over the long term, they tend to perform better than lower-risk investments.

 In the short term, higher-risk investments can be very painful.
-Think 2008 -2009, when stocks lost 50% of their value.
+Just remember the crisis from 2008 to 2009, when stocks lost 50% of their value.

 Interest Treasury Bonds, Bills, Notes Inflation (if not indexed)